sprachy/sprachy/README.md

 ## Developing Sprachy

 Sprachy is built with [SvelteKit](https://kit.svelte.dev/docs/introduction) using [adapter-cloudflare-workers](https://github.com/sveltejs/kit/tree/master/packages/adapter-cloudflare-workers).
 The database is provided by [FaunaDB](https://fauna.com/).
 This architecture lets the site run fully serverless in production, independent from any particular geographic region.
-Note that some of these dependencies are still pretty new and they make break in odd ways!
+Note that some of these dependencies are still pretty new and they may break in odd ways!

 ### Installing dependencies